 The market is easily accessible by public transport.
 Hop on any Trans Sarbagita bus passing through Ngurah Rai Bypass Road.
 Stop at the bus shelter near Pizza Hut Sanur.
 From there on, walk toward the direction of Sindhu Beach.
 After around 100 meters, turn right to a small road heading to Sanur Night Market.

 Visitors staying near the Sanur area will only need to walk to Sanur Night Market.
-Mention Sindhu Market when asking for a direction, as it is the more popular name among local.
+Mention Sindhu Market when asking for a direction, as it is the more popular name among locals.
 Other popular transport means would be by rental scooters.
-Rent one from plenty of scooter rentals around Bali at around IDR 65k/day.
+Rent one from plenty of scooter rentals around Bali at around Rp60.000/day.